agustif/ETL/README.md

 You can also finish your pipeline by calling **YourPipeline.pipelineResult** and get the pipelines data as a JSON object.

 Which is what we do, and then serve that JSON as our API response in our case.

+### Extending it to suit your needs.
+If you want to add a new extractor/transformation/loader, create either a file or folder containing all your related code in one of the available subfolders.
+Wire it to main Pipeline class so it's available for your new pipeline, and create a new pipeline in pipelines folder, you can take a look at the breweries one as an example.

+You could also extract some logic from current transformations, or expand them to suit your needs.

+### Next steps
+ In the future we might separate things into npm-packages so it's easier to make code more modular.